The 10 Best Pedometers

 video play icon

-This wiki has been updated 36 times since it was first published in May of 2015.
+This wiki has been updated 40 times since it was first published in May of 2015.
 The longest journey starts with a single step, and now you can track every one of those steps on your journey toward fitness with one of these pedometers.
 We've walked the walk, and now we are talking the talk by ranking them based on accuracy, simplicity of use, and battery life.
 Some of them are pretty stylish, as well, and can monitor more than just your daily activity.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Fitbit Versa 3